AhmedNabilSharawy/educational-platform/docs/index.md

 Welcome to the documentation for the KnowledgeCity multi-regional, scalable, and highly available cloud-native platform architecture.

-This site documents the high-level design, individual components, deployment strategies, and the rationale behind key architectural decisions.

 ## Contents

 - [High-Level Architecture](architecture.md)